Capital Gains and How Are They Taxed

 The Basics of Capital Gains

-The term capital gain, or capital gains, is used to describe the profit earned from buying an investment or other asset at one price and selling it at a different, higher price.
-For instance, if you bought a piece of real estate for $500,000 and sold it for $800,000, you would need to report total capital gains of $300,000 ($800,000 selling price - $500,000 cost basis = $300,000 capital gains profit).
+The term capital gain, or capital gains, is used to describe the profit earned from buying something at one price and selling it at a different, higher price.
+For instance, if you bought a piece of real estate for $500,000 and sold it for $800,000, you would need to report total capital gains of $300,000.

-Capital gains aren't limited to stocks, bonds, mutual funds.
-They can also apply to works of art, real estate, vehicles, baseball cards, bottles of wine, silver coins, rare postage stamps, or virtually anything else that can be considered an investment.
+Capital gains is a term often used in the context of investing.
+But the discussion isn't limited to stocks, bonds, or mutual funds.
+Capital gains can also apply to works of art, real estate, vehicles, baseball cards, bottles of wine, silver coins, rare postage stamps, or virtually anything else that can be considered an investment.

 Taxation of Capital Gains

 The tax rules for capital gains vary depending upon the specific investment, the length of time the asset was held, as well as your personal income tax rate.
-For instance, capital gains on gold or silver is taxed as a collectible, which has a higher rate (28% at the time of publication) than capital gains on stocks (15% for long-term holdings that are sold).
 There are generally three considerations when it comes to determining the tax treatment of your capital gains.
 These are:

 - Are the capital gains being offset by capital losses?
-Capital losses are the opposite of capital gains - instead of selling your investment for a profit; you sell them at a loss.
+Capital losses are the opposite of capital gains.
+Instead of selling your investment for a profit; you sell them at a loss.
 Most of the time, you can offset any capital gains taxes you would owe by deducting capital losses on similar investments.
 For instance, if you had a $100,000 long-term capital gain on one stock and a $30,000 long-term capital loss on another stock, you might be able to pay taxes on the net capital gains of $70,000, saving you money.
-As of 2016, if you still have remaining losses after all other capital gains have been used to offset them, the IRS will allow you to deduct up to $3,000 from your taxable income (or $1,500 if you are married and filing separately).
-Then, if any losses remain after that, you will be able to apply them to the next year's tax return as carryover losses.

 For more information, please visit www.IRS.gov, or consult with your accountant or IRS agent.